Phones · Resale guide

 Final Verdict — Should You Buy or Sell in 2026?

-For buyers: The Xiaomi 14 Pro in 2026 is an excellent choice for anyone seeking flagship performance and a top-tier camera experience without paying new flagship prices.
-It’s ideal if your budget is in the ₹18,000-28,000 range and you prioritize a powerful processor, a stunning display, and fast charging.
-Look for units in “Good” or “Like New” condition with battery health above 85% for the best long-term value.
-If your budget stretches higher, consider a newer standard Xiaomi flagship for extended software support and potentially refreshed designs.
+For buyers: The Xiaomi 14 Pro in 2026 is an excellent choice for budget-conscious users who still demand flagship-level performance and a great camera.
+Look for units in “Good” to “Like New” condition, ideally with 85%+ battery health and a clean service history.
+If your budget stretches higher, consider a newer standard Xiaomi flagship like the Xiaomi 15 or 16 for longer software support and potentially refreshed designs.
+Otherwise, target a Xiaomi 14 Pro in the ₹18,000-₹28,000 range for the best value.

 Personalized estimate